Subscribe!

 Monkeys.

 These are the animals we imagine locked up in vivisection labs, subjected to hurtful and often perverse experiments the purpose of which — beyond the satisfaction of abstract curiosity — is often unclear.
 Cats and rabbits burned by noxious poisons.
 Rats purposely starved to death.
-Dogs trapped in cages . . . → Read More: Other Kinds of Bird Cages
+Dogs trapped in cages with . . . → Read More: Other Kinds of Bird Cages